kentdata/iOS-17-Jailbreak/README.md

 ### 01. Sileem Repo Extractor

 Sileem is a popular repo extractor for the latest iPhone models.
-This is the most effective way to jailbreak iOS 17 – iOS 17.3 jailbreak.
+This is the most effective way to jailbreak iOS 17 – iOS 17.3 & iOS 17.3.1 jailbreak.
 Using Sileem repo extractor you can install jailbreak tweaks, apps, themes.

 It is originally a Japanese jailbreak repo extractor & then Sileem team has been upgrade Sileem with adding English version